ramvittal/xpo-cdc-kafka-connector/README.md

 # xpo-cdc-kafka-connector
-A Java connector for pushing records from Change Data Capture(CDC) to Kafka topics in AVRO format
+A Java connector for converting & publishing records from Change Data Capture(CDC) to Kafka topics in AVRO format